sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 In this setup guide, we are using the [Weaviate Cloud Services](https://console.weaviate.cloud/) to get a Weaviate instance and [OpenAI API](https://platform.openai.com/) for generating embeddings through the [text2vec-openai](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai) module.

 You can host your own Weaviate instance using Docker Compose, Kubernetes, or embedded.
-Refer to Weaviate's [How-to: Install](https://weaviate.io/developers/weaviate/installation) or [dlt recipe we use for our tests](#run-weaviate-fully-standalone).
+Refer to Weaviate's [How-to: Install](https://weaviate.io/developers/weaviate/installation) or [data_load_tool recipe we use for our tests](#run-weaviate-fully-standalone).
 In that case, you can skip the credentials part altogether:

 ```toml
 [destination.weaviate.credentials.additional_headers]